Exporting dogs and cats from Australia to another Country

 Some countries have embargoes for some or all pets at different times of the year, or due to temporary circumstances.

-Sometimes conditions in Australia prevent some pets from being exported temporarily.
+Sometimes conditions in Australia prevent some pets from being exported temporarily, such as outbreaks of bird influenza preventing birds to temporarily banned from export.

 Once I export my pets, can they come back into Australia?